 Parent's Phone

-Grade
+Student Name Grade

 Date to Begin Date to End

 Name of Medication

 Dosage of Medication Time

 Doctor Phone #1

 Phone #

 Possible Adverse Reaction:

-gives son/daughter to self-administer specific be taken at any other non-school time. permission for our medications at school.
+permission for our nedications at school.
 This medication cannot

 DATED thisday of 20

-r specific medication may do so provided: authorization allowing self-administration of said
+medication. specific medication may do so provided: thorization allowing self-administration of said norization allowing self-administration of said

-- 2. The parent provides written authorization allowing self-administration of said medication. - 3.
-Such medication is transported to the school and maintained under the student's control in the original, properly labeled package and (a) is not opened except when self-administrating the medication, (b) is not self-administered during instructional time or in the presence of other students unless medically necessary, and (c) is not shown or exhibited to other students. - 4.
+- 3. Such medication is transported to the school and maintained under the student's control in the original, properly labeled package and (a) is not opened except when self-administrating the medication, (b) is not self-administered during instructional time or in the presence of other students unless medically necessary, and (c) is not shown or exhibited to other students. - 4.
 The student's physician or physicians' designee has (1) evaluated the situation and deemed it to be safe and appropriate; (2) documented this on the physician's authorization for the student's cumulative health record, and (3) approved the general administration plan. - 5.
 The student and the student's physician or physician's designee have developed a plan for reporting and supervising self-administration. - 6.
 The principal and appropriate teacher are informed that the student is self-administering prescribed medication.